Attracting and Retaining Talent

 5. Promote mentorship from the top down

 CEOs should be encouraged to form informal mentoring relationships with their successors.
-They should regularly engage them to discuss the intricacies of their organization.
+They should regularly engage them to discuss the intricacies of their organization and talk through challenges the company faces.
 HR folks should leverage this to encourage mentoring cultures in their organizations.
-They can do so by starting a formal program.
+They can do so by starting a formal company mentorship program.

 The challenges of CEO succession planning